 IPort-2P-other is the output current on the other pairset as defined in Equation (33–6).

+When powering a single-signature PD over 4 pairs, a Type 3 or Type 4 PSE supports:

-ICon-2P is the current the PSE supports on each powered pairset and is defined by Equation (33–8).
-Icon is the total current of both pairs with the same polarity that a Type 3 and Type 4 PSE supports, when powering a single-signature PD in 4-pair mode.
-ICon is defined in Equation (33–9).
-ICon-2P-unb is the maximum current a Type 3 or Type 4 PSE supports over one of the pairs of same polarity under maximum unbalance condition (see 33.2.8.5.1) in the POWER_ON state, when powering a single-signature PD in 4-pair mode.
+A total current of Icon, defined in Equation (33–9), over both pairs with the same polarity

+A minimum current of Icon-2P-unb over one of the pairs of the same polarity under maximum unbalance condition (see 33.2.8.5.1) in the POWER_ON state.

 (33–9)

-The PSE shall support the AC current waveform parameter IPeak-2P, defined in Equation (33–14), while within the operating voltage range of VPort_PSE-2P, for a minimum of TCUT-2P and a duty cycle of at least 5%.
+The PSE shall support the AC current waveform parameter IPeak-2P, defined in Equation (33–10), on each powered pairset while within the operating voltage range of VPort_PSE-2P, for a minimum of TCUT-2P and a duty cycle of at least 5%.

-(33–14)
+(33–10)